-Step Action 1.
-Lay the person flat Do not allow them to stand or walk If breathing is difficult, allow them to sit Be calm and reassuring Do not leave them alone Seek assistance from another staff member or reliable student to locate the student's adrenaline autoinjector or the school's general use autoinjector, and the student's Individual Aparbulavis Management Blan stored in the sick bay. the student's Individual Anaphylaxis Management Plan, stored in the sick bay If the student's plan is not immediately available, or they appear to be experiencing a first time reaction, follow steps 2 to 5 2.
-Administer an EpiPen or EpiPen Jr Remove from plastic container - Form a first around the EniDen and pull off the blue sefety release (can) Form a fist around the EpiPen and pull off the blue safety release (cap) Place orange end against the student's outer mid-thigh (with or without clothing) Push down hard until a click is heard or felt and hold in place for 3 seconds Remove Eniber Remove EpiPenNote the time the EpiPen is administered Retain the used EpiPen to be handed to ambulance paramedics along with the time of administration OR Administer an Anapen® 500, Anapen® 300, or Anapen® Jr. Pull off the black needle shield Pull off grey safety cap (from the red button) Place needle end firmly against the student's outer mid-thigh at 90 degrees (with or without clothing) Press red button so it clicks and hold for 10 seconds Remove Anapen® Note the time the Anapen is administered Retain the used Anapen to be handed to ambulance paramedics along with the time of administration 3.
-Call an ambulance (000) 4.
-If there is no improvement or severe symptoms progress (as described in the ASCIA Action Plan for Anaphylaxis), further adrenaline doses may be administered every five minutes, if other adrenaline autoinjectors are available.
-5. Contact the student's emergency contacts.
+Step Action

+1 Lay the person flat

+Do not allow them to stand or walk

+If breathing is difficult, allow them to sit

+Be calm and reassuring

+Do not leave them alone

+Seek assistance from another staff member or reliable student to locate the student's adrenaline autoinjector or the school's general use autoinjector, and the student's Individual Anaphylaxis Management Plan, stored in the school's sick bay.

+• If the student's plan is not immediately available, or they appear to be experiencing a first time reaction, follow steps 2 to 5

+2 Administer an Adrenaline autoinjector or Adrenaline autoinjector Jr

+Remove from plastic container

+Form a fist around the Adrenaline autoinjector and pull off the blue safety release (cap)

+Place orange end against the student's outer mid-thigh (with or without clothing)

+Push down hard until a click is heard or felt and hold in place for 3 seconds

+Remove Adrenaline autoinjector

+Note the time the Adrenaline autoinjector is administered

+Retain the used Adrenaline autoinjector to be handed to ambulance paramedics along with the time of administration

+OR

+Administer an Anapen® 500, Anapen® 300, or Anapen® Jr. • Pull off the black needle shield

+Pull off grey safety cap (from the red button) Place needle end firmly against the student's outer mid-thigh at 90 degrees (with or without clothing)

+Press red button so it clicks and hold for 3 seconds

+Remove Anapen®

+Note the time the Anapen is administered

+Retain the used Anapen to be handed to ambulance paramedics along with the time of

+administration

+3 Call an ambulance (000)

+4 If there is no improvement or severe symptoms progress (as described in the ASCIA Action Plan for

+Anaphylaxis), further adrenaline doses may be administered every five minutes, if other adrenaline

+autoinjectors are available.

+5 Contact the student's emergency contacts.

-If a student appears to be having a severe allergic reaction, but has not been previously diagnosed with an allergy or being at risk of anaphylaxis, school staff should follow steps 2-5 as above.
+If a student appears to be having a severe allergic reaction, but has not been previously diagnosed with an allergy or being at risk of anaphylaxis, school staff should follow steps 2 to 5 as above.